Building Unbreakable Software: A Deep Dive into the Secure Software Development Lifecycle (SSDLC)

 Is your software a fortress or a house of cards?
 Integrating security early in the development lifecycle can make all the difference.
 Let's delve into the core phases of the Secure Software Development Lifecycle (SSDLC).

-During development, emphasize secure coding standards and best practices.
-Use static code analysis and vulnerability scanning to catch issues early.
-Ensure the security of any third-party libraries or components you incorporate.
+During development, we emphasize secure coding standards and best practices.
+This means using static code analysis (SAST) tools to scan the code for known vulnerabilities before it's even run, and vulnerability scanning to catch issues early.
+We also need to ensure the security of any third-party libraries or components we incorporate – supply chain security is a big deal.

 Implementing SSDLC: Best Practices and Methodologies